This is the multi-page printable view of this section. Click here to print.

 URL

-Environment — automatically displays the default environment set in the selected project.
-If you wish to select a different environment, click the dropdown arrow beside Send to display all environments configured within the selected project.
+• Environment — Automatically displays the default environment configured in the selected project.
+To select a different environment, click the dropdown arrow beside Send to display all configured environments.

 Mandatory: Yes